Common causes include hepatitis B and C viruses and certain drugs.

 Possibly help identify the cause of hepatitis

-Other tests may be done to determine how badly the liver is damaged and to check for other liver problems.
-Tests may include
+However, liver biopsy is being done less frequently as new technologies continue to develop.
+For example, tests done to determine how badly the liver is damaged and to check for other liver problems may include

 Specialized imaging tests, such as ultrasound elastography and magnetic resonance elastography Diagnosis